kyledewey/ErrorSentinel/README.md

   which code triggers on which portions of a sheet.
 Usually, for each column, there is a bit of code defining what is valid for the column.

+## Overall Idea Behind the Error Correction Language
+There are two key concepts behind the error correction language:

+1. **Matchers**
+2. **Replacers**

+A **matcher** is a bit of code that determines if some input data matches something.
+For example, one possible matcher determines whether or not the input data is `5`.
+Matchers are used both to define what data is valid, and if not valid, to determine whether or not any autocorrections are possible.

+A **replacer** is a bit of code that will perform corrections.
+Generally, a replacer is paired up with a matcher.
+If a replacer's corresponding matcher matches the input data, this means that the given replacer is relevant.
+The replacer can then take the erroneous input, and provide a possible replacement.
+The replacement is suggested to the user as an autocorrect.
+Examples of replacers are `5` (e.g., just return 5), or a routine that will strip whitepace off the ends of an input.